Corporate Social Responsibility

 Concept and content

-The module "CSR" provides an overview of the debates on the social responsibility of firms.
-The first session will briefly introduce the historical debate on Corporate Social Responsibility and Corporate Sustainability and delineate important concepts.
-The following sessions will use conrete company case studies as a basis for a critical discussion of central questions in the context of corporate social responsibility and sustainability.
+The module "Strategic Sustainability Management" provides an overview of the debates on the role of firms for sustainable development from a strategic perspective.
+The first session will briefly introduce the historical debate on Corporate Sustainability and Corporate Social Responsibility and delineate important concepts.
+The following sessions will use concrete company case studies as a basis for a critical discussion of questions in the context of corporate sustainability that are of strategic importance for firms.
 Questions that will be discussed are, amongst others:

 • How can one determine whether a firm acts in a socially and ecologically sustainable way?